-SharePoint for Law Firms: Legal Document Management and Compliance
+SharePoint for Law Firms: The Legal Document Management Guide

 Law firms face a unique set of requirements for document management: matter-centric organization, ethical walls between practice groups, privilege protection, retention schedules tied to statutes of limitations, and client confidentiality under state bar rules.
 SharePoint Online, integrated with Microsoft 365, is increasingly replacing legacy legal document management systems for mid-size and large firms.